LoopKit/loopdocs/docs/loop-3/loop-3-features.md

     * The default insulin type is that used by the pump
     * To modify Insulin Type, tap on that row (red dashed lines)
         * Picker wheel allows other insulin models to be selected
-        * _At the current time, no model is in place for Afrezza_
+        * _At the current time, no model is in place for Afrezza (but you can customize your code to add it)_
     * Tap on the `Bolus` row (blue dash-dot lines) to bring up a keyboard
         * As a value is entered using the keyboard, the `Glucose` prediction chart updates automatically
         * Tip, add 0.001 to the actual dose to make it easier to see if reviewing in Apple Health